BrickMMO/tasks/accounts.markdown

 You will need many different accounts and tools during the Web Development program.
 In this course you will need a [GitHub](https://github.com/), [Discord](https://discord.com/), and [BrickMMO Flow](https://flow.brickmmo.com/) account.

-### GutHub
+### GitHub

 ![GitHub](images/logo-github.png)

-[GitHub](https://github.com), is a platform and cloud-based service for software development and version control using Git, allowing developers to store and manage their code. ~ Widipedia
+[GitHub](https://github.com), is a platform and cloud-based service for software development and version control using [Git](https://git-scm.com/), allowing developers to store and manage their code. ~ Widipedia

 ### Discord